polkadot-tooling-collective/collective/mission_list.md

 # Mission List

-This list states the projects that PoToC maintains, as required by the [constitution](https://github.com/polkadot-tooling-collective/constitution):
+This list states the projects that PoToC maintains, as required by the [constitution](https://github.com/polkadot-tooling-collective/constitution?tab=readme-ov-file#mission-list).

-(this is a draft for anyone to comment on and challenge the decisions)

 ## dApp Developer Tooling